Iran pledges to protect shared security interests with Yemen

 "As long as that is yet untested and unfailed ... all of us have hopes that Yemen can find a path forward," Kerry said during a visit to Sri Lanka.
 "It is not going to be easy, many things have to happen."

-According to the panel’s analysis of the 2013 seizure of a Yemen-bound ship, media reports and information received from the Yemeni government, Iranian arms shipments to the Houthis date back to at least 2009.

-The panel's report, which was seen by Reuters, said that apart from the 2013 incident no alleged arms shipments by Iran to the Houthis were officially reported to the panel or to the U.N.
-Security Council’s Iran sanctions committee.

-(Reporting by Sam Wilkin; Additional reporting by Louis Charbonneau in New York and Lesley Wroughton in Colombo; editing by Ralph Boulton and Matthew Lewis)
+(Reporting by Sam Wilkin; Additional reoprting by Lesley Wroughton in Colombo; Editing by Ralph Boulton)